IO1 - Toolbox for Entrepreneurship in Initial Primary Teacher Education

 IO9 - Research paper on students´ competences pre and post entrepreneurship education in ITE

-This paper is based on systematic enquiry into teacher students’ evaluation of their entrepreneurial skills before and after participation in a curriculum based module.
-The study investigates how the relation was between the entrepreneurial education module and students’ entrepreneurial intentions while taking the module.
+This paper is based on a systematic enquiry into teacher students’ evaluation of their entrepreneurial skills before and after participation in a curriculum-based module.
+The study investigates how the relationship was between the entrepreneurial education module and students’ entrepreneurial intentions while taking the module.
 The module took place three times (2018-20) and the results of the preliminary studies of the first two modules were used to improve the third module.
-The participants were Erasmus students and Danish students and along the way these teacher students revealed different approaches to Entrepreneurship Education.
+The participants were Erasmus students and Danish students and along the way, these teacher students revealed different approaches to Entrepreneurship Education.

 IO10 - Research paper on the perceptions of entrepreneurial competences